-1. In-Program Minor

-An in-program minor consists of a minimum of five courses in a program.
-At Stockton, some programs specify courses for a minor whereas other programs allow students to choose their own five program courses to complete the minor.
-Stockton students declare in-program minors, and they appear on the student's official transcript; however, a student does not receive a degree for the minor; a student only receives a degree in a major program of study.
+- A. In-Program Minor: consists of a minimum of five (5) courses in a program.
+At Stockton, some programs specify courses for a minor whereas other programs allow students to choose their own courses.
+Stockton students declare in-program minors, and they appear on the student's official transcript; however, a student does not receive a degree for a minor. - B. Interdisciplinary Minor: consists of a minimum of five (5) General Studies courses or a minimum of five (5) courses in more than a single program.
+Interdisciplinary minors do not usually have a corresponding degree-granting major.
+Like inprogram minors, students declare interdisciplinary minors, and they appear on the student's official transcript; however, a student does not receive a degree for the minor.